 School reform is inevitable

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 27, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 27, 1992

 High drama, comedy and dark humor seem to be driving public discussion of the public school amendments ‹ both the “tax now/reform later” proposal (Amendment 6) and the proposal to give school choice to everyone, not just the rich (Amendment 7).